RattyDAVE/docker-ubuntu-xrdp-mate-custom/README.md

 Login using the username `user` and the password `pass`

-## rattydave/docker-ubuntu-xrdp-mate-custom:stable points to 18.04
-## rattydave/docker-ubuntu-xrdp-mate-custom:latest points to 20.04

-A virtual desktop docker container with persistant user information.
+# A virtual desktop docker container with persistant user information.

 This image is automatically rebuilt when updates are realeased for Ubuntu.